Greater white-toothed shrew

 The greater white-toothed shrew (Crocidura russula) is a small insectivorous mammal found in Europe and North Africa.

 It is the most common of the white-toothed shrews.
 This species is found along the Mediterranean, Netherlands, Belgium, Ireland, Germany and Portugal; in addition, the Osorio shrew of the Canary island of Gran Canaria, originally described as a separate species (Crocidura osorio), was later discovered to be a population of introduced greater white-toothed shrew.
 Furthermore, a subspecies of the greater white-toothed shrew, Crocidura russula ibicensis, is found on the Mediterranean island of Ibiza.
-In April 2008, the greater white-toothed shrew was discovered in Ireland as well.
+In April 2008, the greater white-toothed shrew was discovered in Ireland as well, and in 2021 in England, discovered by a cat named Jeff.
 Its preferred habitats are grassland and woodland.
 It is slightly larger than the lesser white-toothed shrew but otherwise very similar and can often be distinguished only by close inspection of its teeth which are unpigmented.

 Physical description

 The greater white-toothed shrew is distinguished by a careful examination of its unpigmented teeth.
 Like other white-toothed shrews, C. russula lacks the deposition of iron in their enamel at the tips of their teeth.
 This particular species has a greyish or reddish brown upper coat with a yellowish grey coat in the underside.
 The greater white-toothed shrews are part of the medium-sized shrews and weigh around 11 to 14 grams.
 The head and body length of C. russula is about 6 to 9 cm and the tail length averages to about 3 to 4.3 cm.